Restylane: Contraindications

 Patients with a history of severe allergies or anaphylaxis should not receive Restylane fillers;

 Restylane fillers should not be used in patients who are allergic to hyaluronic acid or any of the other ingredients in the product;

 Patients with active infections or inflammation at the injection site should not receive Restylane fillers until the infection or inflammation has cleared up;

 Restylane fillers should not be used in patients who are pregnant or breastfeeding, as the safety of these products has not been established in these populations;

 Patients with bleeding disorders or taking blood-thinning medications should be closely monitored when receiving Restylane fillers.

 Treatment techniques

 Most injectors inject the filler with a small needle under the skin.
 Numbing creams or injections decrease pain.

 A new way to use Restylane was described in the August 2007 issue of the Journal of Drugs in Dermatology by Dutch cosmetic doctor Tom van Eijk, whose "fern pattern" injection technique aims to restore dermal elasticity rather than to fill underneath the wrinkles.

-Advantages of this procedure
+Advantages

-It is worth noting that mimic wrinkles are inextricably linked to the skin and affect the formation of fine wrinkles.
+Mimic wrinkles are inextricably linked to the skin and affect the formation of fine wrinkles.
 Muscles woven into the dermis, contracting, tighten the skin, which provides mimic facial mobility.
 Their constant movement stretches the skin and leads to its sagging.
 This drug helps to restore weakened tissue and increase its volume without external damage.
-The main advantages of this drug include: